Home » Hoarding Cleanup Training Course

 You might say, "Why do I need to be trained about hoarding cleaning?
 I can just throw everything away."
 Anybody can throw away trash, but not just anybody knows how to work with a hoarder.
 It takes specialized training.

-We do provide ongoing support to all Amdecon students after graduation as long as they maintain current certificates.
+We do provide ongoing support to all AMDECON students after graduation as long as they maintain current certificates.

-Don’t pass up this opportunity!
 Right now there are hundreds of hoarders in your service area who need your help.

 Attention business owners: We have two versions of this training.
 We have the "with business" version which includes teachings about pricing and marketing and we have the "without business" version for your employees that are "techs" only.
 This way they won't get the idea of quitting and becoming a competitor.
 Protect your business!